 You can breathe normally during the procedure but should not move, as this will disrupt the test results.
 After the procedure, the electrodes will be removed and you can resume your normal activity.

-The test takes about 5 to 8 minutes.
+The test takes about five to eight minutes.

 Subscribe to our mailing list to get the updates to your inbox